 We know that renovation projects add value, but not all improvements are equal and have the same investment to outcome value ratio.
 For example, re-rendering your facade and improving the home’s kerb appeal will add more value than a built-in music system.

-The fact is that renovation is expensive.
+It’s true that undertaking a house renovation project is expensive.
 So, spend your hard earned cash on something you’re confident will come out looking good.
 Just because you have an eye for detail and a strong aesthetic opinion doesn’t mean you have the technical skills to match – and you could end up creating an uncomfortable home that lacks light and has poor proportions.

 A good architect or design professional will take your ideas and craft them into a workable project that fits your lifestyle and budget.
 Go and meet a number of prospective companies to ensure they are a good fit for you, that you communicate well and have the same priorities.

-More often than not, the key to a successful renovation is having the right tradespeople on board.
+More often than not, the key to a successful renovation is finding the right tradespeople and having them board.
 But finding them can be a minefield.
 Before hiring someone, make sure you have references – talk to previous clients and discuss their experiences, and try to go and see their work.

 Don’t pick someone just because they offer you the best price, especially if it is significantly lower than other quotes – also, if timescales sound too good to be true, they probably are.
 Good professionals are worth the money, and you’ll probably have to wait for them to be free for your job (a good contractor is a busy contractor).